babelsociety/website/content/blog/beyond-market-economy/index.md

 Supply is how much of a given product is available on the market.

 The law of supply and demand is pretty intuitive and states that when many people want the same product (high demand), then sellers can afford to sell at higher price.
-Vice versa, when there are more products than needed (high supply), sellers will have to low price to sell it.
+Vice versa, when there are more products than needed (high supply), sellers have to low price to sell it.

 Both demand and supply are influenced by many factors in real life.
 Imagine that a drought hit a coffee plantation, it will decrease the amount of available coffee and therefore raise prices.
-That's how prices change through time.
+This is just one example of how prices change through time.

 Still, why should a seller low prices?
 It's because there is another competition going on, the one between sellers. **A healthy market needs many competing sellers** over the same product to ensure a fair price.

 Market share is a big factor for profits.
 Given a product, the market share is how much a seller sold of it in proportion to the total amount.
 For example, if in total the market sold 100kg of apples, and a single seller managed to sell 30kg, then their market share would be 30%.

 There are many factors that influence market share, a common one is price.
 Given two equivalent products, a smart buyer will buy the cheaper one, hence a lower price help sellers conquer a bigger piece of the pie.
-It may seem counter-intuitive, but the logic is that I can try to sell apples at $1/kg, but then only sell 20kg and gain $20, or I can lower the price to $0.90/kg, which allow me to sell 30kg and gain $27, $7 more than before.
+It may seem counter-intuitive, but the logic is that I can try to sell apples at $1/kg, but then only sell 20kg and gain $20, or I can lower the price to $0.90/kg, which allows me to sell 30kg and gain $27, $7 more than before.

-A third component a seller have to be aware of is the State and its regulations, such as regulations in the food industry that guarantees a certain level of security to buyers.
+A third component a seller has to be aware of is the State and its regulations, such as regulations in the food industry that guarantees a certain level of security to buyers.

 This brings us to the degree of freedom in a market.
 Higher the amount of regulations imposed by the State, less is the freedom.

 A free market is when there are no regulations at all and both sellers and buyers are the sole responsible for their actions in the market.
-This means that if a seller goes bankrupt, the whole burden should be on them, same if a buyer gets scammed.
+This means that if a seller goes bankrupt, the whole burden should be on them, but same goes if a buyer gets scammed.

-The opposite extreme is a fully-regulated market where the State is in full control of sales and production, such as the military.
+The opposite extreme is a fully-regulated market where the State is in full control, such as the military.

-A market economy is composed by many different markets with various degree of freedom.
+A market economy is composed by many different markets with various degrees of freedom.
 Think for example how different regulations applies to the labor market (more regulations) and the financial one (more freedom).

 There are different flavors of market economies, such as [capitalism](https://en.wikipedia.org/wiki/Capitalism), [market socialism](https://en.wikipedia.org/wiki/Market_socialism) and [mutualism](https://en.wikipedia.org/wiki/Mutualism_%28economic_theory%29).
 All of them share the fundamental aspects we have discussed, but may add further characteristics and differ in how they build society around it.